William Hutchings

 William Edward Colebrooke Hutchings (31 May 1879 – 8 March 1948) was an English amateur cricketer who played in 24 first-class matches for Kent County Cricket Club and Worcestershire County Cricket Club at the turn of the twentieth century.
 He served in the Army Service Corps attached to the Royal Garrison Artillery during World War I in Egypt and on the Western Front where he was wounded.

 Early life

 Hutchings was born at Southborough near Tunbridge Wells in Kent, the oldest son of Edward and Catherine Hutchings.
 His father was a surgeon and had been a keen cricketer.
-He was educated at Tonbridge School where he played in the cricket team between 1896 and 1898, captaining the side in his final year at school.
+He was educated at Tonbridge School where he played in the cricket team between 1896 and 1898, captaining the team in his final year at school.
 He also represented the school at rackets at Queen's Club in 1898.

 Cricket career

 Hutchings played in two County Championship matches for Kent County Cricket Club in 1899, making his first-class cricket debut against Gloucestershire at Blackheath in May before playing again against Nottinghamshire later the same week at Catford.
 He played in three Minor Counties Championship matches for Berkshire County Cricket Club in 1901 but did not reappear in first-class cricket until 1905.

 In the 1905 season Hutchings played in ten matches for Worcestershire County Cricket Club, scoring three half-centuries with a highest score of 85 runs, made against Kent at Tunbridge Wells.
 He played twelve times the following season, but was less successful, averaging under 20 and passing fifty only once.